- Want to Know More About Saltillo Tile Flooring?

 Let’s look at a few points about shapes and patterns.

-• Interior designers and architects delight in the possibilities of custom-made shapes and sizes.
-Producers in Mexico are open to custom projects if enough quantity is required.
+Interior designers and architects delight in the possibilities of custom-made shapes and sizes.
+Mexican producers are open to custom projects if enough quantity is required.

 ◊ For instance, most Saltillo tiles have an average thickness of 5/8”.
 But large format tiles have a thickness of up to 1”.
 During installation, set tiles on a concrete slab or prepared wood subfloor.

 ◊ Conversely, Saltillo pavers are approximately 2” thick and are usually unsealed.
-Also, install Mexican pavers in compacted soil as stepping stones or a walkway.
+Also, Mexican floor tiles can be installed in compacted soil as stepping stones or walkways.
 There are limited shapes and sizes in Saltillo pavers.

-When you’re in an area where Spanish-style architecture is typical, keep an eye out for various styles of these timeless terracotta floors.
+When you’re in an area with typical Spanish-style architecture, look for various styles of these timeless terracotta floors.

 Want to See It In Your Room?